|

 4. Pee (or 💩) before removing the cup

-If you feel like going to the toilet, do your thing and remove the cup.
+If you feel like going to the toilet, remove the cup afterward.
 It won’t be successful if you try to remove the cup first.

 While it isn’t always the case, it can happen.
-If you feel incredibly uncomfortable about your menstrual blood, using a cup may be very odd initially.
+If you feel uncomfortable about your menstrual blood, using a cup may feel odd initially.

 Easiest menstrual cups to remove